 Second, we did not include ‘fetal rights’ or ‘baby’s rights’ as a reason in Section 2.
-Although the Amendment was the only legal source of fetal rights at the time, we wanted to allow for the broad vernacular meanings attaching to ‘rights’, such that ‘fetal rights’ was not a perfect proxy for the Amendment.
-However, in Section 3 the survey asked

-Did any doctor, nurse, or other healthcare professional talk about the rights or interests of your foetus?
+Though the Amendment was the only legal source of fetal rights at the time, we wanted to allow for the broad vernacular meanings attaching to ‘rights’, such that ‘fetal rights’ was not a perfect proxy for the Amendment.
+However, in Section 3, the survey asked: ‘Did any doctor, nurse, or other healthcare professional talk about the rights or interests of your foetus?’
 Only two women answered in the affirmative.
 They were among the 12 whose HCPs had mentioned the Amendment.
-In other free-text responses women raised the theme of the ‘baby’s safety’, but this is not a synonym for fetal rights.
+In other free-text responses, women raised the theme of the ‘baby’s safety’, but this is not a synonym for fetal rights.

-Third, in Section 5 we asked respondents an open-ended question; ‘Do you believe the 8th Amendment affected your experience?’
-134, including the 12 who indicated in Section 2 that the Amendment affected their care, provided a positive answer.
-We can distinguish then, between the few instances in which a HCP invoked the Amendment, the Constitution, the Courts or the police, and instances in which the woman herself interpreted her situation in light of the Amendment even though none of these sources of power was directly involved.
+Third, in Section 5, we asked respondents an open-ended question: ‘Do you believe the 8th Amendment affected your experience?’
+A total of 134 women, including the 12 who indicated in Section 2 that the Amendment affected their care, provided a positive answer.
+We can distinguish, then, between the few instances in which HCPs invoked the Amendment, the Constitution, the courts, or the police, and instances in which the women themselves interpreted their situation in light of the Amendment even though none of these sources of power was directly involved.
 The great majority of these respondents associated the Amendment with episodes in which their wishes were not respected.
-Of the 134, only 8 did not use Section 2 to identify a specific intervention imposed or refused.
+Of the 134, only eight did not use Section 2 to identify a specific intervention refused or imposed.

 At the end of this analysis, we have three interlocking groups of respondents.
-Group A (12 women) and B (112 women) experienced direct conflict with an HCP over a specific intervention which imposed or refused.
-Group A’s HCPs invoked the Amendment, the constitution, the police or the courts.
+Group A (12 women) and Group B (112 women) experienced direct conflict with an HCP over a specific intervention refused or imposed.
+Group A’s HCPs invoked the Amendment, the Constitution, the police, or the courts.
 Group B’s HCPs did not do any of this, but the women themselves surmised from the circumstances that the Amendment was at work.
-Group C is a small group of 8 women, who could not point to a specific application of the Amendment in their cases.
+Group C is a small group of eight women who could not point to a specific application of the Amendment in their cases.
 Groups B and C pose difficulties for traditional legal analysis because there is no clear moment of contact with the law.
 When we examine them with an eye to women’s legal consciousness, however, we open up important questions about how the Amendment operated beyond the formal system.
 Studies of legal consciousness typically redirect focus from formal legal structures and texts, attending instead to personal narratives of ‘legality’.
-‘Legality’ here denotes meanings, sources of authority, practices and subjectivities which are constitutive of law’s power and meaning, albeit they are not directly authorised by the state.
+‘Legality’ here denotes meanings, sources of authority, practices, and subjectivities that are constitutive of law’s power and meaning, albeit not directly authorized by the state.
 It describes how we use legal ideas to interpret and negotiate lived experiences, and to evaluate others’ behaviour.
-By extension, it includes our sense of ourselves as people whose lives and actions are threatened, protected, legitimated, or stigmatised by law.
-From this perspective, Margaret Davies writes,
+By extension, it includes our sense of ourselves as people whose lives and actions are threatened, protected, legitimated, or stigmatized by law.
+From this perspective, Davies writes,

-‘[l]aw is discursive, performed, assumed, located, relational and material.
-It is emergent in social space - through performances, intra-actions and material relations, and also through the imaginings, narratives and self-constructions that inform and are informed by these things…’
+[l]aw is discursive, performed, assumed, located, relational and material.
+It is emergent in social space – through performances, intra-actions and material relations, and also through the imaginings, narratives and self-constructions that inform and are informed by these things.

-THE AMENDMENT IN CONTEXT
+5 THE AMENDMENT IN CONTEXT

-Two themes emerge when we view Groups A and B through a ‘legal consciousness’ lens.
-First, women framed the Amendment as a much broader and stronger prohibition on their medical decision-making than was ever directly authorised by the judiciary or the legislature.
-Second, they constructed the Amendment as importing other norms—religious, moral, political and medical - into their intimate decision-making space, giving them something like legal force.
+Two themes emerge when we view Groups A and B through a legal consciousness lens.
+First, women framed the Amendment as a much broader and stronger prohibition on their medical decision making than was ever directly authorized by the judiciary or the legislature.
+Second, they constructed the Amendment as importing other norms – religious, moral, political, and medical – into their intimate decision-making space, giving them something like legal force.

-Broadening the Amendment
+5.1 Broadening the Amendment